 How do I complain about nuisance neighbours?

-Please contact the Environmental Protection team by using the Neighbourhood and Environmental Reports online form and the team will respond to your enquiry or complaint within 4 working days.
-To proceed with an investigation into your complaint, the following information will be required:
+Please contact the Environmental Protection team by using the Neighbourhood and Environmental Reports online form to proceed with an investigation into your complaint, the following information will be required:

 - Your name, address and phone number/email address